dtrelogan/react-formstate-validation/README.md

   />
 ```

-## validations
+## Validations

-except where starred, functions only accept string values, anything else will fail validation.
+Except where starred, functions only accept string values, anything else will fail validation.

-for details, see the [code](/index.es6). it's very clear i promise.
+For details, see the [code](/index.es6).
+It's very clear i promise.

 - email
 - equals*